 Call for Articles

-We need to see first drafts by Friday 28th April 2017 at the latest and will provide support and feedback as required.
-Please send a copy of your draft to both editors as soon as you are able at the following email addresses.
+We need to see first drafts by Saturday, 30th September 2017 at the latest, and ideally earlier particularly where they are peer reviewed pieces.
+We will provide support and feedback as required.
+Please send a copy of your draft to both editors as soon as you are able to email@example.com

 With best wishes